GoogleCloudPlatform/datacatalog-tag-engine/apps/query_cookbook/README.md

 the project and region in which you created the Query Cookbook tag template.

 Replace the project references to `tag-engine-run-iap` in the query expressions with your BigQuery project.
-Replace the `"included_tables_uris"` value with the paths to your BigQuery datasets.
+Replace the `included_tables_uris` value with the complete paths to your BigQuery datasets.

 c) Create the Tag Engine dynamic tag config from your edited json file: